 PANASONIC LUMIX G7

-Now, this camera has also proven its worth to be mentioned in the list of best cameras for streaming but there is a flaw in the body of this camera, which does not, in any way, affect the quality of the stream but mainly, reduces the feel of the camera.
+Now, this Full HD video camera has also proven it’s worth being mentioned in the list of best cameras for streaming but there is a flaw in the body of this camera, which does not, in any way, affect the video quality but mainly, reduces the feel of the camera.
 Let us elaborate on that.
 It looks good with its black leather and grey metal kind of vibes but when you touch it, it is all plastic.
-It’s not, however, cheap plastic but quite sturdy and we assure you it does not affect the quality, so if you are willing to overlook that, continue reading on.
+It’s not, however, cheap plastic but quite sturdy and we assure you it does not affect the full HD resolution of videos, so if you are willing to overlook that, continue reading on.
 Here are some key features of Lumix G7;

 - 21.6mm Micro Four Thirds Sensor